 This document introduces the student assignment enhancements as noted in Canvas Release Notes (2020-01-18)

-For additional feature updates, please refer to the User Group: Assignment Workflow Improvements
+For additional feature updates, please refer to the Student Enhancements User Group

 Supported student assignments display an improved interface and submission workflow.
 This change improves the student experience in completing and submitting assignments, viewing rubrics, and locating instructor feedback.

 Student assignment enhancements involve the Assignment Enhancements - Student feature option, which can be allowed on a course-by-course basis or turned on for all courses across the entire account.
 By default, this feature option is set to Off.
 Canvas admins can manage this feature option in Account Settings.

 If this feature option is not already turned on for the entire account, instructors can enable the Assignment Enhancements - Student feature option for a course in Course Settings.

 New assignments is designed to be used with the New Rich Content Editor, as it includes enhanced functionality that may be needed to submit coursework.
 However, the existing Rich Content Editor can be used for student submissions.

 The New Rich Content Editor involves the RCE Enhancements feature option, which can be allowed on a course-by-course basis or turned on for all courses across the entire account.
 By default, this feature option is set to Off.
 Canvas admins can manage this feature option in Account Settings.